Disgruntled/auth0_aws_Saml/readme.md

 after that you can then use the "saml" profile as it has been saved to your ~.aws/credentials file.

 This can be referenced in your aws SDK, or if using the cli add "--profile saml" to all your one-liners.

+## Debugging

+This is a science experiment with no built in error checking.
+But to that extent, there is only really a few places where it can mess up.
+Responses from Auth0/AWS are about the jist of it, and debugging should not be complex.

 ## Config File